subvertnormality/mosaic/README.md

 Adjust the global sequencer pattern length with the fader located at the song editor page's lower end.
 For precise adjustments, use the end cap buttons.
 If you prefer broader changes, the central fader buttons have you covered.
 You have a spectrum from 1-64 to explore.

 ![Pattern length selector](/designs/Images/song_mode_sequencer.png)

+## Custom device maps

+You can define every device in your studio using the custom_midi_device_map.lua file in patterning/lib/user_config/.
+Copy the template and add your device's cc and midi information.

 # Development